skywalkerSam/starboy-blogs/_data/posts/The-inevitable-Void-of-Absolute-Nothingness.md

 &nbsp;

 i can't help but

-suddenly

-i feel like
+suddenly i feel like

-i'm existing
+i'm just existing

-at the edge
+at the edge of some

-of some strange

-apocalypse
+strange apocalypse
 or something.

 &nbsp;

-Wherever i look
+Wherever i look,
 all i can see is —

-The sheer
+The sheer strangeness

-strangeness

 of the moment
 in existence.

 &nbsp;

 Oh,

-the sudden urge
+the sudden urge to just

-to just

 cease to exist
 in the moment.

 &nbsp;

-The sheer
+The sheer strangeness

-strangeness

 of it all —
 Life at its strangest.

 &nbsp;

-i've been reasoning
+i've been reasoning with

-with —

-The inevitable

-void of
+the inevitable void of
 absolute nothingness

-since 12021.
+since 12021\.

 &nbsp;

 i don't think that
 i can escape this —
 No one can.

-&nbsp;

 You can't escape

-the simple fact
+the simple fact that —

-that —

-You're an
+You're just an ordinary

-ordinary

 human being.
 Everyone is.

 &nbsp;